AdamJSc/prediction-league/docs/domain-knowledge.md

 * The Seasons data used throughout the system is defined in code and instantiated on the app container as `SeasonCollection`.
 Again, this is passed as a dependency to each domain entity that requires it, such as handlers, agents, workers etc.

-* This data is deliberately controlled by the project maintainer as a one-off action that is required approximately once a year
-(i.e. between one Season finishing and another beginning).
+* This data is deliberately controlled by the project maintainer as a one-off action since updating it is required approximately once a year (i.e. between one Season finishing and another beginning) and applies to the project as a whole.

 * For details on the system's default Season, see ["FakeSeason"](#fakeseason) (below).